coltcoan/PowerPlatform/Power Apps/Sample Apps/Copilot Navigator App/README.md

   - URL for requesting **M365 Copilot Chat** licensing.
   - URL for requesting **Copilot Studio** licensing.

+### Data

+    - Import the CopilotProductList.csv file to the 'Copilot Products' Dataverse table to start with an initial list of products.

 ---

 ## 📦 Deployment Notes